 All students participate in collaborative, practical music-making activities throughout the degree.
 An extensive ensemble program includes small and large repertoire-focused groups and student-led project bands.
 Students write, arrange, rehearse, record and perform a wide range of music, and are encouraged to develop their own creative projects.

-The Performance audition stream and the Songwriting/Composition audition stream offer students who are entering the course with high-level abilities the opportunity to work closely with staff and hone their skills in a specialist area.
-Students in these streams receive extensive one-on-one tuition and consultations.
+These audition streams offer students who are entering the course with high-level abilities the opportunity to work closely with staff and hone their skills in a specialist area.
+Students in these streams receive extensive one-on-one and/or small group tuition and consultations.

-Please note that students wishing to be considered for the performance or songwriting/composition audition streams must complete the audition process as part of their application to this course.
+Please note that students wishing to be considered for the audition streams must complete the audition process as part of their application to this course.
 Information about the audition process is available at scu.edu.au/music.

-Students who achieve a high level in the performance non-audition stream, or songwriting/composition non-audition stream, can transfer into the audition stream in second year.
+Students who achieve at a high level in a non-audition stream can transfer into the audition stream in second year.

 Music Education stream

 Students who complete the degree with the Music Education stream can then apply for a graduate education course (such as the Master of Teaching at Southern Cross) to become a secondary school music teacher.
-The Bachelor of Contemporary Music course structure enables students to also pick up a second teaching area by taking elective units in either English, history, maths or geography.
+The Bachelor of Contemporary Music course structure enables students to also pick up a second teaching area by taking elective units in another specialist area.